Aryalexa/42-b2bRoot/5-Script.md

 > 🌳
 >
 > `cron`
 > - It is a time-based job scheduler in Unix-like operating systems.
+The cron daemon enables cron functionality and runs in background.
 > - It allows users to schedule tasks (commands or scripts) to run automatically at specified intervals or specific times.
-> - These scheduled tasks are often referred to as "cron jobs."
+> - These scheduled tasks are often referred to as "cron jobs".
 > - The scheduling is stored in a configuration file called the "crontab" (cron table).
+You can see the table with `crontab -u <owner> -l`.
 >    - Each user on a Unix system can have their own crontab file, and system-wide cron jobs may also be defined.
-> - A `cron` job is defined by a line in the crontab file (when, who, what)
+>    - Each line represents a scheduled cron job, showing the timing and command to be executed (when, who, what).
-> - A job line is like `minute hour day month day_of_week usr command_or_/path/to/script_to_execute`, where the user can be ommited and the owner of the crontab is the default user.
+>    - A job line is like `minute hour day month day_of_week usr <command_or_/path/to/script_to_execute>`, where the user can be ommited and the owner of the crontab is the default user.
+> - The cron daemon automatically starts at boot time and reads the crontab files to schedule and execute the specified tasks.

 To schedule the execution of the script every 10 minutes:
-- Edit the the crontab file with `sudo crontab -u root -e` (the root's crontab) and add the rule.
+- Edit the the root's crontab file with `sudo crontab -u root -e`.
-- Add at this end of the file: `*/10 * * * * /usr/local/bin/monitoring.sh` (`*/10` for "every" 10 minutes)
+- Add a new rule at end of the file: `*/10 * * * * /usr/local/bin/monitoring.sh` (`*/10` for "every" 10 minutes)

+- (check cron service `sudo systemctl status cron.service`)
-(enable cron?? `# systemctl enable cron`)
+- (enable cron?? `# systemctl enable cron`)

-(to make it running after reboot add `@reboot /path/to/monitoring.sh` too ??)